sad Mastiff puppy

 For many patients, cage rest or tranquilizers allow for enough rest to control symptoms.
 Antispasmodics or general anti-diarrhea medications such as loperamide, azulfidine, chlordiazepoxide, or metronidazole can be used on an as needed basis to control signs.
 Typically one to two weeks of treatment is needed.

-- Adaptil Defuser - The dog appeasement pheromone is naturally secreted by mother dogs to communicate safety and security to her litter of puppies.
-This pheromone has been synthesized and is available as a spray, plug in wall defuser, and as an impregnated collar that the dog can wear.
-This gives the anxious dog a message in her own language that there is nothing to be anxious about.
+Adaptil Defuser and Collars: Dog Appeasement Pheromone or D.A.P. is naturally secreted by mother dogs to communicate safety and security to her litter of puppies.
+This pheromone has been synthesized and is available as a room spray, plug in wall defuser, and as an impregnated collar that the dog can wear.
+This pheromone gives the anxious dog a message in their own language that there is nothing to be anxious about.

 Consult your veterinarian if you wish to pursue one of these therapies but keep in mind that IBS is not diagnosed until a medical work up for physical causes of large bowel diarrhea has come up empty.